Originally written by David Trerise in May 2012

 Once the location and layout for each artwork is resolved consideration must be given to the use of hooks, screws and nails etc. Christchurch is now an earthquake zone and while light works may still be installed with the traditional hook and nail, larger and heavier works need a more careful approach.
 These need not be a problem as there are methods of installation that make hanging these more challenging works possible.

 Consideration must be given to the type of wall.
-Concrete walls are not a problem, even if they have a plaster coating – at City Art our exhibition space has concrete walls and no matter how big the artwork is all problems can be easily resolved.
+Concrete walls are not a problem, even if they have a plaster coating.
 The main thing to remember is to be sure you have chosen the right position – changing the location leaves a hole that will need to be filled.
 But with that proviso, concrete walls are good for a variety of different of hangers.
 At City Art we recommend key-hole hangers and Quake Hold hooks.

 With hollow walls we use high quality hollow wall anchors.
 Standard hooks in hollow, Gib-board covered walls can be dragged down and ping out of the wall in a large earthquake.
 We have also found Quake Hold hangers to be effective for works on a traditional wire.
 The design makes it very difficult for the wire to jump off the hook.
 These can be installed with a nail, a heavy screw or hollow-wall anchors.